hikaya-io/activity/README.md

 ### Path issue

+To fix any issues related to your path that may come up during the django set up, run:
 ```bash
 $ export PATH=$PATH:/usr/local/mysql/bin
 ```
-or whatever path you have to your installed mysql_config file in the bin folder of mysql
+or specify the path you have to your installed mysql_config file in the bin folder of mysql

 If you want this environment variable to be automatically set, please include it in your bash_profile or bashrc file.